Monday, December 14, 2009

 services that enable the poor to benefit from growth(World Bank 2003.

 All school districts and educators should embrace the challenge to educate globally!
 As the world gets smaller and we are confronted with not just the problems that touch our neighborhood but that touch our world I ask teachers to reach out to children who are marginalized and beyond our school boundaries.
-Let us take distanced education, which is becoming a norm now in higher education, and let us make it a way to reach children who are presently outside of the academic circle.
+Let us take distance education, which is becoming a norm now in higher education, and let us make it a way to reach children who are presently outside of the academic circle.
 Collaboration is key.
-For the New Year let us make education a constant priority, an integral component of global initiatives in health care and anti-poverty legislations.
+For the New Year let us make education a constant priority, an integral component of global initiatives in health care and anti-poverty legislation.
 An educated population is an empowered population that can help solve the world’s problems!
 Happy Holidays!

 Bloom, D. E. (2002).
 Mastering globalization: From ideas to action on higher education reform.
 Globazation: What Issues are at Stake for Universites?
 Quebec, Canada: UniversiteLeval.